Description

 - Space for airflow paths and corner vents where products require breathing room

-Numbered steps to get large appliances ready for shipping
+Steps to get large appliances ready for shipping

 - Disconnect water, gas, and power lines, then drain or dry any internal tanks or hoses